nickdurante/bipSimulator/README.md

 ## Introduction

-This is a collection of utilities to view and debug BipOS programs on a PC.
+This is a collection of utilities to view and debug BipOS applications on a PC.

 ## C libraries: